Yesterday we talked about how we start the mixing approach from the master bus after we’ve achieved a static mix.

 Some of my favorite plug-ins for analog summing or saturation these days are the NLS Channel and Vitamin, both from Waves.(affiliate link).

-Once I tweak the subgroups and the master fader I’ll turn to the individual tracks if necessary.
+Once I tweak I’ll turn to the individual tracks if necessary.

 Usually the individual tracks can benefit from slight EQ tweaks, especially if you’re trying to separate things in the mix, like two similar-sounding electric guitars for instance.
 Other times you need to add compression to reel things in, or make them hit harder.
 The kick and snare come to mind.